robjhyndman/anomalous-acm/README.md

 This enables the most unusual series, based on their feature vectors, to be identified.
 The bivariate outlier detection methods used are based on highest density regions and alpha-hulls.
 For demo purposes, this package contains both synthetic and real data from Yahoo.

+A cut-down version of this package under a GPL licence is available from http://github.com/robjhyndman/anomalous.

 Simple Example
 ==============